-The observations in the 2019 NERC LTRA are consistent with statements made by MISO in their 2019 Transmission Expansion Plan ("2019 MTEP").
-In the 2019 MTEP MISO notes that, based on the 2019 survey conducted by the Organization of MISO States and MISO, while the region may have sufficient resources through 2022, some areas within the footprint may require additional actions to meet local resource needs.
-MISO further notes that the regional resource adequacy picture will evolve as load serving entities and states continue to firm up their future resource plans.
-As shown in the year to year IPA procurement plans, as more information on the supply outlook has become available to load serving entities, the supply outlook has generally been more positive.
-For example, in the 2020 Electricity Procurement Plan, the reserve margin shortfall was projected to occur in 2023-2024; in the 2021 Electricity Procurement Plan, the reserve margin shortfall was projected to occur in 2025-2026.
+The observation in the 2020 NERC LTRA is consistent with statements made by MISO in their 2020 Transmission Expansion Plan ("2020 MTEP").
+In the 2020 MTEP MISO notes that, based on the 2020 survey conducted by the Organization of MISO States and MISO, the region will have adequate but tighter reserve margins, and that continued action will be needed to ensure resource adequacy in the extended outlook.
+MISO further notes that resource adequacy risk can be avoided by firming up the commitment of additional potential resources by load serving entities.
+114 As shown in the year to year IPA procurement plans, as more information on the supply outlook has become available to load serving entities, the supply outlook has generally been more positive.
+For example, in the 2020 Electricity Procurement Plan, the reserve margin shortfall was projected to occur in 2023-2024.

-113 See 2019 MTEP report at https://cdn.misoenergy.org//MTEP19%20Executive%20Summary%20and%20Report398565.pdf at page 44.
+114 See 2020 MTEP report at https://cdn.misoenergy.org//MTEP20%20Full%20Report485662.pdf at pages 31 and 32.

-Figure 5-2: MISO / NERC Projected Capacity Supply and Demand for the Delivery Years 2020-2021 to 2025-2026
+Figure 5-2: MISO / NERC Projected Capacity Supply and Demand for the Delivery Years 2021-2022 to 2026-2027